It is impossible to truly thank the person who most shaped your life but Father’s Day is certainly an occasion to express appreciation for dad.

 The West Inn & Suites is a boutique hotel located just north of San Diego in the town of Carlsbad.
 The West Inn provides a lot of amenities including a complimentary local shuttle bus, hot buffet breakfast, and even milk and cookies before bedtime (ah, the kid in all of us!) for a very reasonable rate.

 Las Vegas has no shortage of hotels and that competition is great for travelers.
-The Cosmopolitan is one of the town’s hipper and more offbeat lodging properties while the Cromwell is Sin City’s best boutique hotels.
+The Cosmopolitan is one of the town’s hipper and more offbeat lodging properties while the Cromwell and LINQ are two of Sin City’s best boutique hotels.
 The Wynn Las Vegas is recommended for those who want a big, full-service luxury hotel on the Strip.
 For those who prefer a classic hotel that always has the middle class leisure traveler in mind, Caesar’s Palace is still going strong at 50.

 Summer is understandably the off-season in South Florida and the ritzy Turnberry Isle Resort located just north of Miami Beach in the town of Aventura offers heavily discounted packages that include lodging, food, and of course, a round of golf on its championship course.
 Two great golf resorts just up the road from Aventura on 1-95 in Palm Beach County are the PGA Resort in Palm Beach Gardens and the Seagate Resort in Delray Beach.